 The Santuigo Formula E circuit is located in Parque O'Higgins, Santiago, Chilé.
 Comodoro Arturo Merino Benítez International is around 16 minutes' drive from the centre of the city on its western fringes.

-You can get to Parque O'Higgins easily by public transport - he park is well geared up for visitors due to the presence of the Movistar Arena in its grounds.
+You can get to Parque O'Higgins easily by public transport - the park is well geared up for visitors due to the presence of the Movistar Arena in its grounds.
 It has its own station on the Metro/Micro system on Autopista Central.
 Lines and routes that have stops nearby are: Metro - L2; Micro: Micro - 302, Micro - 506, Micro - 509, Micro - 510.